 Join us at Emmanuel!

-Tuesday Bible Study at 9 am in the Parish Hall
+Tuesdays Bible Study at 9 am in the Parish Hall

-Thursday Compline at 6 pm in the Church
+Thursdays Compline at 6 pm in the Church

 Welcome